-When talking about fraud in the context of the online media industry, we mean the variety of ways in which people are stealing money from advertisers - ad fraud.
+When talking about fraud in the context of the online media industry, we mean the variety of ways people extort money from advertisers - ad fraud.

-Our role is to independently assess whether a business is compliant with the Anti-Fraud Principles.
-Upon successful completion of our verification process, businesses will be issued a Certificate and Seal of Compliance from JICWEBS, demonstrating their commitment to fighting ad fraud.
+Our role is to independently assess whether a business is compliant with these Principles.
+Upon successful completion of our verification, businesses will be issued a Certificate and Seal of Compliance from JICWEBS.

 Spiders & Robots service